What Keeps Birds Out of Your Yard

 Many birders may have a bird-friendly yard and even add supplemental resources such as feeders, birdhouses and baths to attract more species.
 However, if those resources aren’t cared for, birds won’t be visiting.
 A dirty birdbath, empty bird feeder, rancid suet, fermented nectar, unsafe birdhouse and other poor resources may seem like they are meant to help birds, but they are really just keeping birds away.

 Every yard is a balance, and we need to be comfortable with how we keep our yards and landscapes in shape for the birds as well as for ourselves.
 Different birds have different tolerances for these types of potential problems, and even if your yard has one or two weak spots, you may still enjoy plenty of feathered visitors.
-Being aware of these obstacles to a bird-friendly yard can help you take steps to minimize each one and maximize the birds you welcome to your yard, garden and landscape.
+Being aware of these obstacles to a bird-friendly yard can help you take steps to minimize each one and maximize the birds you welcome to your yard, garden, and landscape.

 Canada